arras-energy/static-website/README.md

 ## Getting Started

 Whether you are a user or a developer, Arras Energy offers comprehensive resources to facilitate your journey into the world of advanced electricity distribution power systems simulation.
+This website hosts the following:
+- **Tutorials:** [Tutorials](https://arras-energy.github.io/static-website/tutorials/) Learn the ins and outs of Arras Energy with our curated collection of video presentations and slide guides.
+Whether you're an entry-level user or an adept developer, our resources cater to all skill levels.
+- **Use-Cases:** [Use-Cases](https://arras-energy.github.io/static-website/use-cases/) Explore the success stories of Arras Energy's implementation in real-world scenarios.
+Dive into use-cases spanning diverse areas such as solar and batteries (ICA), resilience in the face of wildfires and storms, innovative tariff and billing structures, and the realization of a greener planet through electrification.
+- **Reports:** [Reports](https://arras-energy.github.io/static-website/literature/) Delve into in-depth literature and stay updated with news articles related to the advancements and applications of Arras Energy in the field of electricity distribution power systems.

 ### User Guide
 For newcomers, our user-friendly video tutorials provide an immersive and interactive learning experience.
 Step-by-step instructions guide you through using the software effectively.